 When a “knee replacement” is necessary, the bottom surface of the femur and the top surface of the tibia are replaced.
 The patella may or may not need to be modified.

-Click here for more information on knee replacements.
+Just like hips, you may want more information on knee replacements.

 The surgeon will provide more information about the surgery, the length of the hospital stay, the recovery process, and the rehabilitation that will be necessary following the surgery.